mykocorp/collectto/README.md

   # Collectto App Development

   This is a code bundle for Collectto App Development.
-The original project was done for figma hackaton.
+The original project is available at https://www.figma.com/design/VRMGVuBxCCLxTfFHJgkIhZ/Collectto-App-Development.

   ## Running the code